Western Carolina University: Pride of the Mountains

 The Pride of the Mountains is the largest college marching band in the Carolinas and Tennessee.
 As of Fall 2014, the marching band includes just over 500 members, making it one of the largest marching bands in the United States.
 The band is open to all Western Carolina students regardless of class or major, with approximately 60% of its members non-music majors.

 In 2014, the band performed in the Macy's Thanksgiving Day Parade with 510 band members participating.
-Announcers described their performance as "This is the largest band this parade has seen in decades", "This is the best of the best", and "They don't mess around at Western Carolina".

 The Pride of the Mountains also performed at a Carolina Panthers halftime show in 2011.
 The band was also the special guest at the Bands of America Grand National Championships in Indianapolis in 1998, 2003, 2008 and 2012, an honor given to only one college band in the United States each year.
 In addition, the band was also a special guest at the Bands of America Regional's held in Atlanta in 1995, 2006, 2010, and 2011.
 In 2009, the Pride of the Mountains was selected as one of the five best collegiate marching bands in the nation by the College Band Directors National Association and featured in the book "Marching Bands and Drumlines: Secrets of Success from the Best of the Best" by Paul Buyer.

 The band is the 2009 recipient of the Sudler Trophy awarded by the John Philip Sousa Foundation.
 They participated in the 2011 Tournament of Roses Parade in Pasadena, California, and won the most votes in a "best band" in the parade poll hosted by KTLA-TV.